Position in African American Religions

 Harvard is an Affirmative Action/Equal Opportunity Employer.
 Applications from women and minority candidates are strongly encouraged.
 All qualified applicants will receive consideration for employment without regard to race, color, religion, sex, sexual orientation, gender identity, national origin, disability status, protected veteran status, or any other characteristic protected by law.

-Letters of nomination should be sent to: Islamic Search Committee, c/o Matthew B. Turner, Harvard Divinity School, 45 Francis Avenue, Cambridge, Massachusetts, 02138, or via email to: firstname.lastname@example.org.
-A letter of application and current curriculum vitae are required of all candidates.
-Preference is given to online applications made at: http://academicpositions.harvard.edu.
-Applications may also be submitted via postal or electronic mail to the addresses above.
-Review of applications will begin in December and continue throughout February 2015.
+Letters of nomination may be sent to the Niebuhr Search Committee, c/o Traci Kasperbauer, Harvard Divinity School, 45 Francis Avenue, Cambridge, MA 02138, or via email to email@example.com.
+Candidates should submit both a letter of application and a current curriculum vitae.
+In these or in separate documents, they should describe plans for research and teaching.
+Preference is given to submissions at http://academicpositions.harvard.edu, though applications may also be submitted by regular post or electronic mail to the addresses given above.
+Review of applications will begin on September 30, 2016.